 At Glendalough, they’re careful about picking the best local stuff to make their whiskey, like barley from nearby fields and water from the mountains.
 They even brought back an old way of preparing the barley that hadn’t been used in Ireland since the 1950s.
 You can taste their whiskeys’ hard work and attention to detail, like the Double Barrel aged in two kinds of barrels, their Single Grain, the fancy 13-Year-Old Single Malt, and some special limited editions they occasionally make.

 Glendalough’s logo shows how they respect old traditions while trying new things.
 It mixes the beauty of the Glendalough Valley with a modern look, just like how they make their whiskey—using the best parts of the past to create something new and exciting for today.
-This logo and everything Glendalough does celebrates where they come from and where they’re going in the world of Irish whiskey.
+This logo and everything Glendalough does celebrate where they come from and where they’re going in the world of Irish whiskey.

 Jameson Irish Whiskey (Midleton Distillery)